 How to Remove Mascara Stains from Upholstery

 The same stain removal steps used for carpet can be used for upholstery.
-Take extra care to avoid over saturating the fabric and the cushion underneath.
+Take extra care to avoid over-saturating the fabric and the cushion underneath.
 Excess moisture can lead to mold and mildew problems.
 If the upholstery is silk or vintage, it is best to consult a professional cleaning company or if you need more stain removal tips.